-Member States shall ensure that the persons affected by the freezing orders pursuant to Article 11, and confiscation orders pursuant to Articles 12 to 16 the measures provided for under this Directive have the right to defence, to an effective remedy, and to a fair trial in order to uphold their rights.
+1. Member States shall ensure that the persons affected by the freezing orders measures pursuant to Article 11, and confiscation orders pursuant to Articles 12 to 16 the measures provided for under this Directive have the right to defence including access to the file and the right to be heard on issues of law and fact, to an effective remedy and to a fair trial in order to uphold their rights.

 - 1a.
-Member States shall ensure that the rights to defence, including the right of access to the file, the right to be heard on issues of law and fact and where relevant, the right to interpretation and translation, are guaranteed to those affected persons that are suspects or accused persons, or affected by confiscation pursuant to Article 16.
-Member States may provide that also other affected persons have these rights.
-In any case, Member States shall provide that such other affected persons also have the right of access to the file, the right to be heard on issues of law and fact as well as any other procedural rights which are necessary to effectively exercise their right to an effective remedy.
-The access may be limited to the documents related to the freezing or confiscation measure as long as the affected persons could have access to the documents necessary to exercise their right to an effective remedy. - 2.
-Member States shall provide for the effective possibility for the person whose property is affected to challenge the freezing order pursuant to Article 11 before a court, in accordance with procedures provided for in national law.
-Where the freezing order has been taken by a competent authority other than a judicial authority, national law may shall-provide that such an order is first to be submitted for validation or review to a judicial authority before it can be challenged before a court. - 3.
-Where the suspected or accused person has absconded, Member States shall take all reasonable steps to ensure an effective possibility to exercise the right to challenge the confiscation order and shall require that the person concerned be summoned to the confiscation proceedings or that reasonable efforts be made to make the person aware of such proceedings.
+Member States shall ensure that the rights to defence, including the right of the access to the file, and the right to be heard on issues of law and fact and where relevant, the right to interpretation and translation, are is guaranteed to those affected persons that are suspects or accused persons, or affected bywhose property is or may be subject to confiscation pursuant to Article 16.
+Member States and may provide that also other affected persons have these rights.
+In any case, Member States shall provide that such other affected persons also have the right of access to the file, to the extent that it is necessary to exerciseuphold their right to an effective remedy, and the right to be heard on issues of law and fact as well as any other procedural rights which are necessary to effectively exercise their right to an effective remedy.
+The access may be limited to the documents related to the freezing or confiscation measure as long as the affected persons could have access to the documents necessary to exercise their right to an effective remedy.
+Which are necessary to ensure the effective exercise of the.

-4. Member States shall provide for the effective possibility for the person whose property is affected to challenge the confiscation order pursuant to Articles 12 to 16, and including the relevant circumstances of the case and available evidence on which the findings are based, before a court, in accordance with procedures provided for in national law.
+Member States shall ensure that persons whose property is or may be subject to confiscation pursuant to Article 16, have the right (...). - 2.
+Member States shall provide for the effective possibility for the person whose property is affected to challenge the freezing measure order pursuant to Article 11 before a court, in accordance with procedures provided for in national law.
+Where the freezing measure-order has been taken by a competent authority other than a judicial authority, national law may shall-provide that such a measure an order is first to be submitted for validation or review to a judicial authority before it can be challenged before a court. - 3.
+Where the suspected or accused person has absconded, Member States shall take all reasonable steps to ensure an effective possibility to exercise the right to challenge the confiscation order and shall require that the person concerned be summoned to the confiscation proceedings or that reasonable efforts be made to make the person aware of such proceedings. - 4.
+Member States shall provide for the effective possibility for the person whose property is affected to challenge the confiscation order pursuant to Articles 12 to 16, and including the relevant circumstances of the case and available evidence on which the findings are based, before a court, in accordance with procedures provided for in national law.